tOOlmaRR/toolmarrs-collectables/API/README.md

 # Geo Trading Cards - tSc API

 ## Summary
 A node.js API used to interface with the database, through which inventory data may be managed.
-This is in its infantcy, but will become the backbone of both the website and the WinAdminUI.
+This is in its infancy, but will become the backbone of both the website and the WinAdminUI.

 ## Setup Instructions
 1. Ensure that your .env file has been created and includes the following key/value pairs: